-The soil system represents one of the most important carbon (C) pools by storing around 1417 Pg C in the upper first meter.
+The soil system represents one of the most important carbon (C) pools by storing around 1417 Pg C in the upper first metre.
 As a result, its impact on the global C cycle and climate has been widely recognized and studied (Hiederer and Köchy, 2011; Houghton, 2007; Crowther et al., 2016).
-The terrestrial carbon cycle is mainly driven by soil-atmosphere exchanges; vegetation

-25 takes up carbon from the atmosphere and provides input into the soil in forms of root excretions and plant residues while biologic activity and in-situ mineralization release carbon from soils back to the atmosphere (Houghton, 2007).
+The terrestrial carbon cycle is mainly driven by soil-atmosphere exchanges; vegetation takes up carbon from the atmosphere and provides input into the soil in the form of root excretions and plant residues while biologic activity and in situ mineralization release carbon from soils back to the atmosphere (Houghton, 2007).

-Through vegetation disturbance and agricultural extension, human activities have had an important impact on the soil system, not only by changing the soil C cycle, but also increasing soil erosion rates by up to two orders of magnitudes (Vanacker et
+Through vegetation disturbance and agricultural extension, human activities have had an important impact on the soil system, not only by changing the soil C cycle, but also increasing soil erosion rates by up to 2 orders of magnitudes

-30 al., 2013; Gregorich et al., 1998; Montgomery, 2007).
+(Vanacker et al., 2013; Gregorich et al., 1998; Montgomery, 2007).
 Soil erosion affects vegetation growth and biomass production by changing soil physical and chemical properties related to soil fertility such as water holding capacity, nutrient status or soil depth (Bakker et al., 2004).
-Effects of soil erosion on crop productivity have intensively been studied during the past decades for a wide range of pedological and climatic conditions (Kosmas et al., 2001; Bakker et al., 2004; Fenton et al., 2005; Gregorich et al., 1998).
-In this study, we consider that crop productivity is directly proportional to the total amount of plant tissues

-- 5 produced (in kg) per unit of area.
+Effects of soil erosion on crop productivity have been intensively studied during recent decades for a wide range of pedological and climatic conditions (Kosmas et al., 2001; Bakker et al., 2004; Fenton et al., 2005; Gregorich et al., 1998).
+In this study, we consider that crop productivity is directly proportional to the total amount of plant tissues produced (in kilograms) per unit of area.
 As a result, productivity is directly related to biomass productivity.
 Experimental studies have indicated that for a given agricultural management practice, crop productivity tends to decrease when soil is subject to erosion (Bakker et al., 2004; den Biggelaar et al., 2003; Larney et al., 2016).
-On the long term, this reduction is expected to result in an additional loss of SOC due to decreasing C inputs in the soils (Gregorich et al., 1998; Doetterl et al., 2016; Kirkels et al., 2014).
-Although large uncertainties remain about the strength and the form of the relationship between crop productivity - 10 and soil erosion, general tendencies and underlying mechanisms have been identified through data meta-analyses (e.g. Bakker et al., 2004; Chappell et al., 2012).
+In the long term, this reduction is expected to result in an additional loss of SOC due to decreasing C inputs in the soils (Gregorich et al., 1998; Doetterl et al., 2016; Kirkels et al., 2014).
+Although large uncertainties remain about the strength and the form of the relationship between crop productivity and soil erosion, general tendencies and underlying mechanisms have been identified through data meta-analyses (e.g. Bakker et al., 2004; Chappell et al., 2012).